Beverly Marsh: Controversy

-The scene in the novel where preteen Beverly has sex with the rest of the members of The Losers Club in the sewers of Derry after defeating Pennywise for the first time has become one of the more controversial in the novel.
+The scene in the novel where preteen Beverly has sex with the rest of the members of The Losers Club in the sewers of Derry after defeating Pennywise for the first time has become one of the more controversial events in the novel.
 The scene was omitted from Andy Muschietti's film series as well as the 1990 miniseries.
 The scene was reportedly meant to take place in Cary Joji Fukunaga's original screenplay, but was removed once Muschietti became involved.
 O'Toole has admitted to disliking the removal of the Losers' orgy scene in the miniseries: "This was their greatest attachment to one another – she thought they were all going to die, and this was a gift she was giving to each one of them, and I thought it was the most beautiful, generous love-filled gift, and it tied them all together in such an amazing way."

 Depiction of abuse victims

 Throughout the novel, Beverly is consistently abused by the men in her life.
-As a child, she is physically abused by her father Alvin.
-As an adult, due to the repressed memories of Derry, she marries Tom Rogan, who is physically and emotionally abusive towards her.
+As a child, she is physically abused by her father, Alvin.
+As an adult, due to the repressed memories of Derry, she marries Tom Rogan, who is physically, sexually, and emotionally abusive towards her.
 The abuse Beverly faced at the hands of her father has been described as one of the more disturbing elements of the novel due to the realistic undertones.
-Beverly has also been seen as a positive example of overcoming trauma and abuse.